Understand SC: Scenes from Charleston, Columbia as people marched for George Floyd

 McIntyre, who photographed protests in the state's capital over the weekend, described the images of protesters that stuck in his mind.
 Coello spoke about what she saw during Saturday's march in downtown Charleston, which ended in a very different way than how it began.

-And Yee recalled the story of another African American man whose name has been chanted by protesters: Walter Scott, who was shot and killed by a North Charleston police officer in 2015.
+And Yee recounted the story of another African American man whose name has been chanted by protesters: Walter Scott, who was shot and killed by a North Charleston police officer in 2015.

 Listen to the full episode below.